sundarigari/LearnK8/certification.md

         kubectl rollout undo  deployment/depname

-# Jobs
+# Jobs  - Run to Completion
+A Job creates one or more Pods and ensures that a specified number of them successfully terminate.
+As pods successfully complete, the Job tracks the successful completions.
+When a specified number of successful completions is reached, the task (ie, Job) is complete.
+Deleting a Job will clean up the Pods it created.

+A simple case is to create one Job object in order to reliably run one Pod to completion.
+The Job object will start a new Pod if the first Pod fails or is deleted (for example due to a node hardware failure or a node reboot).

+You can also use a Job to run multiple Pods in parallel

+    apiVersion: batch/v1
+    kind: Job
+    metadata:
+      name: pi
     spec:
+      template:
+        spec:
+          containers:
+          - name: pi
+            image: perl
+            command: ["perl",  "-Mbignum=bpi", "-wle", "print bpi(2000)"]
-        restartPolicy: Always
+          restartPolicy: Never
+      backoffLimit: 4

-The above spec will try to run the pod if it exits thus making sure the pod erver is always running
+The above spec will try to run the pod if it exits thus making sure the pod nerver is always running
 Jobs do not run for ever.
-They perform a task such as adding two numbers and exit with the result copied to some text file on a log serevr
+They perform a task such as adding two numbers and exit with the result copied to some text file on a log server

 Job is like replicaset, a set of pods except the pods run to completion and do not re-start
 job definition